EvanHYearwood/App_Integration_SAML_2.0/README.md

 A hands-on project demonstrating how to build and deploy custom SAML 2.0 Service Provider (SP) applications integrated with Okta as the Identity Provider (IdP).
 Hosted on a Windows Server domain controller running an on-premises Active Directory environment.

 > 🤖 **AI Disclosure:** The three Flask applications were built with the assistance of Claude (Anthropic AI).
 All infrastructure decisions, DNS configuration, Okta setup, troubleshooting, and deployment were executed hands-on.
-AI was used as a coding accelerator — the same way engineers use it in real-world environments.
+AI was used as a coding accelerator, the same way engineers use it in real-world environments.

 ---